brunfernandez98/brunfernandez98/README.md

 I begin to program when I was 13.
 I started with HTML, CSS, JAVA, VB.NET and SQL.
 Currently I prefer Typescript or any other language.
 I love the shell, does not matter if it is the windows PowerShell enviroment, BASH or ZSH.

+I’m currently doing a CRUD panel's jobs using the React JS library.
+Also, working on the integration with technology’s  such as Google Cloud Functions and Apollo Server graphql

 Now studying Computer Engineering in UNIVERSIDAD ORT.

 - I write in